PA Child Care: Kids for cash scandal

 PA Child Care is infamous for its involvement in the kids for cash scandal.
 Judges Michael Conahan and Mark Ciavarella pleaded guilty to receiving $2.6 million in payments from PA Child Care in return for contracting with the facilities and imposing harsh sentences on juvenile offenders in order to ensure that the detention centers would be utilized.

 In July 2009, Robert Powell pleaded guilty to failing to report a felony and being an accessory to tax evasion conspiracy in connection with $770,000 in kickbacks he paid to Ciavarella and Conahan in exchange for facilitating the development of his facilities.
 In November 2011, he was sentenced to 18 months in prison.

 Gregory Zappala was not accused of any wrongdoing in the scandal; Zappala's brother, Stephen Zappala Jr., is the Allegheny County District Attorney.

-The scandal is featured in Michael Moore's 2009 documentary, Capitalism: A Love Story, and in the 2014 documentary Kids for Cash.
+The scandal is featured in Michael Moore's 2009 documentary, Capitalism: A Love Story, on the CNBC program American Greed, and in the 2014 documentary Kids for Cash.